 - enhance national capacities in Member States by offering training to personnel from industry, academic institutions, and government in chemistry, chemical engineering, and related areas;

 - facilitate trade through the adoption of sound practices in the chemical industry; and

 - broaden the talent pool for industry-related positions in the National Authorities, institutions, and economies of the Member States, as well as in the Secretariat.

 The Programme is designed for chemists and chemical engineers, especially from Member States whose economies are either developing or in transition.
 It has been designed to give them access to the skills and experience required to operate effectively in the context of the modern chemical industry.
-The Programme for 2019 will accommodate 32 participants.
-In order to attract highly qualified applicants, the Secretariat requests the assistance of National Authorities in disseminating this invitation to relevant organisations.
+The Programme for 2020 will accommodate 32 participants.

 The provisional programme includes the following components:

-- a university segment (three weeks), consisting of chemical engineering training at the University of Surrey in Guildford, the United Kingdom of Great Britain and Northern Ireland and comprising of: a course aimed at developing skills in relation to chemical engineering (relevant areas include process operations, mass balancing, risk assessment, safety management, etc.); training on specific skills needed in the field of industrial management (communication, teamwork, leadership, and problem solving); and the application of the acquired skills and knowledge in a simulated company environment;
+- a university segment (three weeks), consisting of chemical engineering training at an internationally recognised university and comprising: a course aimed at developing skills in relation to chemical engineering (relevant areas include process operations, mass balancing, risk assessment, safety management, etc.); training on specific skills needed in the field of industrial management (communication, teamwork, leadership, and problem solving); and the application of the acquired skills and knowledge in a simulated company environment;

 - an intermediate segment (one week) at OPCW Headquarters, including a two-day inspection table-top exercise and study visits to the OPCW Laboratory and Equipment Store.
 Time will also be allotted for working on the research projects selected during the induction segment;

-- a final segment (one week) at OPCW Headquarters, which will include presentations of the industrial assignments, research projects, and a final review period.
+- a final segment (one week) at OPCW Headquarters, which will include presentations on the industrial assignments, research projects, and a final review period.